 Don’t leave money “on the table”.
 It is important to explore all avenues for college savings!
 Make sure to apply for Financial Aid.
 Next, learn When Is It Best To Find Merit Scholarships here.

 This article was written by Vicki Vollweiler of College Financial Prep.
-If you need help with Financial Aid, Loans, Appeals and divorce situations, Vicki may be contacted by email at CollegeFinancialPrep@gmail.com or by phone 516-225-5224.
+If you need help with Financial Aid, Scholarships, Loans, Appeals and Divorce situations, Vicki may be contacted by email at CollegeFinancialPrep@gmail.com or by phone 516-225-5224.

-Vicki Vollweiler is a College Financial Aid Specialist (and a Certified Divorce Coach) helping people save money on the costs of college.
-She has two children, one in college and one in middle school.
-She loves helping people, both adults and teens, save money on college costs and make smart financial decisions.
-Vicki helps students and their families find their ideal university that will have the perfect academic, social and financial fit.
+Vicki Vollweiler is a College Financial Aid Specialist helping clients save money on the costs of college.
+She attended Syracuse University for her MBA and received a full scholarship along with a stipend!
+While being a divorced mom to two children, one in college and one in middle school, she loves to work with people, helping them save money on the cost of college as well as with making smart financial decisions.
+She believes that students should attend a university which offers the right academic, social and financial fit for the family.